tomrom95/ece_inventory/guides/backup_guide.md

 > ssh-keygen -t rsa

-Then copy the public key created (found in ~/.ssh/id_rsa.pub unless otherwise specified).
-On the backup VM, create a file called `authorized_keys` and copy this public key into the file.
+Then copy the public key created (found in `~/.ssh/id_rsa.pub` unless otherwise specified).
+On the backup VM, create a file called `authorized_keys` in the `~/.ssh/` directory and copy this public key into the file.
 Save it, and you're done.
 This now authenticates the production server.
-You may need to run the script on the production VM once first, because it sometimes still just asks if you trust the VM the first time.
+You will need to run the script on the production VM once first, because it sometimes still just asks if you trust the VM the first time.

 ## Restoring from a backup